The revolution has not been televised, but we’ve come as close to the revolution being projected as its ever been.

 That’s a lot to live up to and people haven’t been shy in overstating things surrounding this movie, but its very likely that the film actually does live up to everything said about it.
 For one, the plaudits have pretty much been universal, coming from critics both professional and amateur, from established creatives involved in the movie (and not) to people fresh off the street.

 And more than anything, we should expect Black Panther the movie to be dope because the character itself is dope.
 For over 50 years (52 to be exact, hence the title), BP has established itself as one of the Marvel Universe’s most interesting characters with defining story-lines available through each of its five decades of existence.

-Like Snipes, those who knew better in years past saw T’Challa in many Avengers-related adventures and in increasingly better series of his own, as well as more culturally relevant as more Black authors took control of the character and Wakanda as a whole, among them Christopher Priest, Reginald Hudlin and, most recently, Ta-Nehesi Coates and Roxanne Gay.
+Like Snipes, those who knew better in years past saw T’Challa in many Avengers-related adventures and in increasingly better, more culturally relevent, series of his own as more Black authors took control of the character and Wakanda as a whole — among them Christopher Priest, Reginald Hudlin and, most recently, Ta-Nehesi Coates and Roxanne Gay.

 The Black Panther’s history is as rich and detailed as any major comic book character.
 That’s why this newfound appreciation of it and its worldwide exposure is a victory for comic book nerds as it is for Black nerds and Black film enthusiasts.
 T’Challa and Wakanda have long represented something special for a small sliver of people, a crystallization and fantasizing of very real things that Africa and Africans have always contributed to civilization.